botchris/go-hsm/README.md

 Transition guard conditions are evaluated after the signal for the transition occurs.
 It is possible to have multiple transitions from the same source state and with the same signal trigger, as long as the guard conditions don't overlap.
 A guard condition is evaluated just once for the transition at the time the signal occurs.
-The boolean MUST be side-effect free, at least none that would alter evaluation of other guards having the same trigger.
+The boolean MUST be side effect free, at least none that would alter evaluation of other guards having the same trigger.

 ### Effects